 One of the things you may have found out for yourself during the last year is that keeping work and life separate can be made much easier when we designate certain things or objects to one world or the other.
 So, it's not too late to experiment with designating areas in your room or living area as ‘no go’ territory for work objects - at least for certain times of day/evening.
 Think of banning mobiles, laptops, iPads, work papers, mouse mats, reading glasses – anything that says ‘work’ to you from areas like the kitchen, your bedroom, the living room and the bathroom (we've all read emails whilst brushing teeth - and much besides).

 One of the things that I have always found a challenge whilst working at home (and I have been doing it for over 30 years) is stopping work at the appropriate times of day to eat.
 It's a discipline that I just have never cracked.
 And yet when working with clients on site, in their office, it has felt so natural to take a proper meal break in keeping with the work rhythm of the company whose premises I was in.
-I have no particular tips for you on this front other than to suggest that you keep an eye on the clock at mealtimes and try to be strict about pausing for half an hour to take a food break.
+I simply suggest that you keep an eye on the clock at mealtimes and try to be strict about pausing for half an hour to take a food break.
 It's an important recharge and a great way to gain perspective on tasks and events.